shesha-io/docs.shesha/docs/fundamentals/configurable-form-lifecycle.md

 };
 ```

--   The **getApiEndpointsAsync()** method added to the entities, it allows to get CRUD endpoints of the specified entity type.
+-   The **getApiEndpointsAsync()** method added to the entities allows to get CRUD endpoints of the specified entity type.
 Here’s an example:
 ``` ts
 const getSubmitterEndpoint = async () => {
     const defaultEndpoints = await application.entities.shesha.Person.getApiEndpointsAsync();